10 Best Foods High in Healthy Fats

 Seeds like chia seeds, flax seeds and hemp seeds are an excellent source of healthy fats, particularly omega-3 and omega-6 fatty acids, which support heart health, reduce inflammation, and boost brain function.

-Total fat content per 30-gram serving of these seeds:
+Total fat content per 30-g serving of these seeds:

 About 66-78% of the total fat in these seeds comes from polyunsaturated fatty acids, particularly omega-3s.
 They’re also rich in fiber, protein, B-vitamins, and essential minerals (USDA).